What to Know About Hydroquinone, Beauty’s Most Controversial Ingredient

 What Is It?

-According to Rebecca Kazin, MD, FAAD & Associate Director at WIDLS Chevy Chase, hydroquinone Is a type of phenol that is water soluble.
+According to Rebecca Kazin, MD, FAAD, associate director at Washington Institute of Dermatologic Laser Surgery—Chevy Chase, hydroquinone is a type of phenol that is water soluble.
 It is found in nature, but for commercial use it is typically synthesized in a lab for consistency and efficacy.

 “Hydroquinone is a reducing agent that prevents new and minimizes existing pigmentation in the skin.
 It is the only ingredient approved by the FDA to be called a skin lightener.
-It is also cytotoxic to malfunctioning melanocyte – it can kill off malfunction cells that over-produce pigment, she says.
+It is also cytotoxic to malfunctioning melanocyte—it can kill off malfunctioning cells that over-produce pigment, she says.
 “It is also an inhibitor of tyrosinase, an enzyme that plays a role in the process of pigment creation and deposit in the skin.”

 Why Does It Have a Bad Reputation?